-Discuss concerns with the Snr Designated/ Named Safeguarding Lead
+Discuss concerns with the Snr Designated/ Named Safeguarding Lead and be clear about concern/ allegations.

 - The Safeguarding Lead will consider further actions including consultation with Children's Social Care/ MASH (if a new concern). - Concerns and discussion, decisions and reasons for decision should be recorded in writing and a 'confidential concerns' or 'child protection' file should be opened, stored in line with the school child protection policy.